-An exec update that reads like a status report wastes the executive’s attention and your political capital — they don’t need “great progress on initiative Q” three weeks in a row, they need the call where progress is now at risk and the decision only they can make.
-A good update prompts decisions in line 1, names risks honestly with a colour code that means something, lists the asks the exec must respond to, and skips pleasantries entirely.
-These prompts work for weekly skip-levels, monthly board updates, and investor reports.
-Pair with the executive summary prompts when the update needs to compress a 10-page memo into a top-of-email TL;DR.
+An exec update that reads like a status report wastes the executive’s attention and your political capital.
+They don’t need “great progress on initiative Q” three weeks in a row; they need the call where progress is now at risk and the decision only they can make.
+A good update puts a decision in line 1, names risks honestly with a colour code that means something, lists the asks the exec must respond to, and skips pleasantries entirely.
+The templates below cover weekly skip-levels, monthly board updates, and investor reports.
+Pair them with the executive summary prompts when an update needs to compress a 10-page memo into a top-of-email TL;DR.

 Who this is for

-Functional leads writing weekly updates, founders writing investor / board updates, anyone reporting up to a busy executive.
+Functional leads writing weekly updates, founders writing investor and board updates, and anyone reporting up to a busy executive.

 When not to use these prompts

-Don’t use these to hide bad news — execs find out anyway.
-Don’t use them as a comprehensive log of what your team did.
+Don’t use them to bury bad news; execs find out anyway, and the next update lands with less trust.
+Don’t use them as a comprehensive log of what your team did all week.

 Every prompt should carry six elements: